FAIRERdata/maDMP-Standard/examples/JSON/GCWG-RDA-maDMP JSON-schema/README.md

   [maDMP Generation Form](https://fairerdata.github.io/maDMP-Generation-Form/),
   you need to manually copy the schemas to the [PublishedSchemas folder](https://github.com/FAIRERdata/maDMP-Standard/tree/Master/examples/JSON/PublishedSchemas) or the [tempSchemas folder](https://github.com/FAIRERdata/maDMP-Standard/tree/Master/examples/JSON/PublishedSchemas/tempSchemas), and modify the name so it includes the version information.
 You must also add information of the generated files to _schema_metadata.json_ in [PublishedSchemas folder](https://github.com/FAIRERdata/maDMP-Standard/tree/Master/examples/JSON/PublishedSchemas) in order for the [maDMP Generation Form](https://fairerdata.github.io/maDMP-Generation-Form/) to fetch it.

+  You should always keep a newest version of schema in this folder, as the [maDMP-standard](https://fairerdata.github.io/maDMP-Standard/) links to this folder.

 ## Adding new keys to the JSON file
 If you would like to add more keys for each field, the easiest method is to create a new column in the input file.
 And add these lines of code in the relevant locations of `create_schema.py`.